 Most of the plants found in the Bible are mentioned in the Old Testament, but Bay Laurel is one of the only plants mentioned in the New Testament.

 Bay Laurel is an image taken from the Ancient Roman culture that was well known to the Apostles.
-Specifically, Paul mentions Bay Laurel as a crown for victors, and later compared favorably against a gold crown as a reward for those who persevere in their faith.
-Through this, it has become a popular symbol for dedication in the Christian faith.
+Specifically, Paul mentions Bay Laurel as a crown for victors and later compares it favorably against a gold crown as a reward for those who persevere in their faith.
+Through this, it has become a popular symbol of dedication in the Christian faith.

 What does Bay Laurel smell like?

 The leaves of the Bay Laurel smell spicy, sweet, and somewhat like green herbs like thyme.

 In the right climate, Bay Laurels planted in the ground can grow up to 6 feet per year once they get established.

 Ground-planted Bay Laurels may reach 40 to 60 feet in height and 15 feet in canopy width.
 They can be pruned to smaller and more manageable sizes as well.